iotaledger/integration-services/documentation/docs/getting_started/installation/kubernetes/local_setup.md

 ## Minikube

-You can start your cluster by running the following command:
+Start your cluster by running the following command:

 ```bash
 minikube start